-*Editor’s note: The Leisure Pools are temporarily closed until further notice.
+*Editor’s note: Leisure pool (4) is open, while other Leisure Pools are temporarily closed until further notice.

 Sassy Mama tip: The Morse Park Swimming Pool, also in Wong Tai Sin, is partially open.
 The secondary pool is in the process of being converted into an indoor heated pool (it will take till the end of this year, so you’ll have quite a wait!), making it ideal all year round.